 Mary Ellen Medford (December 1853 - September 29, 1929)

 John was born January 1835 in Illinois, and died April 03, 1906 in Montague County, Texas.
 He married (1) Julia Brownfield December 9, 1861 in Marion County, Illinois.
 She died in Marion County, Illinois.
 He married (2) Mary Ellen Medford Matthews June 20, 1878 in Montague County, Texas.
 She was born December 1853 in Hamilton County, Texas and died September 29, 1929 in Harmon County, Oklahoma.
+I do have copies of Mary Ellen's probate records from Harmon County, contact me for information.

 During the Civil War, John was a Corporal in Company "C", 111th Illinois Volunteer Infantry (along with his brother-in-law Fred Songer).
 He enlisted on August 9, 1862.
 The “Record and Pension Office, War Department, Respectfully returned to the Commissioner of Pensions” on August 31, 1864 rolls reported him as a prisoner of war.
 Prisoner of War records show him confined in the Andersonville Prison in Georgia from July 22, 1864 to September 20, 1864.
 He was sent to Atlanta, Georgia on September 17, 1864 and was paroled at Rough and Ready, Georgia September 18-22, 1864.
 He was mustered out of service on June 6, 1865 in Washington D.C.
 John was deemed disabled from injuries he suffered during the civil war and drew a pension of $24.00.